SENG1050DataStructures/assignment-1-task-manager-ds_group_04/README.md

 * - char inputDescription[]: A brief description of the task.
 * The return for this function is:
 * Returns: struct Task*: Returns the updated head of the linked list after adding the new task.
+*

+Write up for function findTaskByIndex()
+* Description: This function will return the pointer to the task at a given index.
+It takes two user inputs, a pointer to the head of the linked list and a integer value for the index we are looking for.
+* We start by setting a local variable "count" to 0.
+We will use this variable to keep track of how many tasks (nodes) we have looked at, in other words what index we are at.
+* We start at the head of the linked list, we set a local variable called current to this pointer value.
+* We want to iterate across each node in the linked list.
+* To do this we use a while loop and compare it to NULL to determine, if we reached the end of the linked list.
+* Before we iterate to the next node in the list we compare if our "count" value is equal to our parameter index.
+If we find count is equal to the parameter index we have found the pointer at the given index.
+* We can now return this value back to main.
+* If we have "count" does not equal index we set current to current->nextTask so next time we iterate we are pointing to the next node in the linked list.
+* Also we increment "count" by one to designate that we are looking at the next index in the list.
+* We keep doing this until "count" is equal to index.
+If we reach the end of the list and never found our index we return NULL to indicate there is not a node at the given index.
+* The parameters for this function are:
+* - struct Task* head: which points to the start of the linked list.
+* - int index: This is a user entered parameter and represents what index we want to find
+* The return for this function is:
+* Returns: struct Task*: Returns a pointer to the node at the given index.
+* If the index we were given is 0 then we are now done and can return